-2.3.1 SMB and 52L circuit breaker and associated power circuits
+2.3.1 SMB and 52L Circuit Breaker and Associated Power Circuits

 The parallel cabinet contains the system output power and bypass circuit.
-The system bypass source is common feed to the UPS Module bypass inputs and also the System Maintenance Bypass input.
-An electro-mechanical interlock system will prevent closure of the SMB circuit breaker and subsequent opening of 52L circuit breaker unless UPS MMS Bypass Operation is active.
-Refer to previous section System Maintenance Bypass Operation.
+The system bypass source is a common feed to the UPS Module bypass input and also to the System Maintenance Bypass input.
+An electro-mechanical interlock system will prevent closure of the SMB circuit breaker and subsequent opening of 52L circuit breaker, unless UPS MMS Bypass Operation is active.
+Refer to the previous section "System Maintenance Bypass Operation."

-System Maintenance Bypass Operation shall allow total system repair and testing for parallel operation without affecting load operation.
+System Maintenance Bypass Operation shall allow total system repair and testing for parallel operation without affecting the load operation.

-A. SMB/52L Interlock System:
+A. SMB/52L Interlock System

 An electro-mechanical interlock system will be included as standard.
-The Interlocking System shall be used for controlling initiation of System Maintenance Bypass Operation and offer the following safety functions:
+The Interlocking System shall be used for initiating control of the System Maintenance Bypass Operation and offers the following safety functions:

-B. Interlock Principle:
+1. Interlock Principle:

-To prevent the closure of System Maintenance Bypass Circuit Breaker SMB while the system is operating on UPS Inverter mode.
-(Possible connection of out of phase sources)
+a.
+To prevent the closure of the System Maintenance Bypass Circuit Breaker SMB while the system is operating on UPS Inverter mode (possible connection of out of phase sources).

-To force sequence of operation to isolate UPS MMS (UPS Modules) from System Maintenance Bypass power supply for maintenance and testing requirements.
+b.
+To force the sequence of operation to isolate UPS MMS (UPS Modules) from System Maintenance Bypass power supply for maintenance and testing requirements.